-The Distance Learning Office provides instructional support for students, faculty and staff participating in e-learning through online courses, hybrid and web-assisted courses, video-conferencing, virtual training, professional development, educational media creation, and instructional course design.
+The Distance Learning Office provides instructional support for students, faculty and staff participating in e-learning environments.

 Hours and Contact Information

 The Distance Learning Staff is available Monday - Friday 7:00 AM - 6:00 PM during the fall and spring semesters and Monday - Friday 8:00 AM - 4:00 PM during summer session.
 Distance learning email is checked and returned weekend afternoons. (note: The office is closed Fall Break, Spring Break and all-campus holidays.)

 For assistance with Moodle and online class-related needs, contact Distance Learning at (828) 627-4619 or email: email@example.com.